TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/java/how-to-implement-the-solution.md

 ```

 As we can probably imagine, start and end refer to the indices at the start and
 end of the character array.
-The temp variable will be used to track swaps.
+TheÂ temp variable will be used to track swaps.
 We'll see that play out later.[^1]

 #### The Loop Structure